-May – November Dinoflagellate Bioluminescent plankton light up the waters of the Indian River Lagoon as you paddle through the canals and kayak trails of this unique estuary.
+May – November Dinoflagellate plankton are naturally glowing organisms that light up the waters of the Indian River Lagoon as you paddle through the canals and kayak trails of this unique estuary.
 In the early days of summer the bioluminescence begins to show, and by the height of summer it shines and sparkles bright when it is stirred with your kayak paddle, hand, or even the myriad of Mullet fish flying around.
 As if the lighted warm water was not enough, on these dark summer nights – look up!
 The sky is filled with it’s own light show of millions of sparkling stars!
 Because there is no light pollution on the Merritt Island Wildlife Refuge, the night skies are spectacular.
 Peak season is July – September.
 In other months, bioluminescence will be present, but may be more like sparkles than glowing water.

 October 15 – March 15 Bioluminescent Comb Jellies (NOT jelly fish – they do not sting) are pre-historic sea creatures that have been on the planet for over 500 million years.
 As the waters of the Indian River Lagoon cool down, the Comb Jellies move in.
 But are they Jelly Fish?
 No, not really.
 They do not sting like their jelly looking cousins the Jelly Fish.
 Comb Jellies protect themselves by giving off bioluminescent glow.
 They think it will scare any predators that might come their way… just like cavemen used fire at night to keep animals at bay, the jelly lights up at night when touched.
 Join us for this evening tour of the magic waters of the Indian River Lagoon.
 NOTE: The colder the season the less we see bioluminescence – so weather does affect the experience.